John Wemyss of Logie: Life

-John Wemyss was a brother or son, the family details are unclear, of Andrew Wemyss of Myrecairnie and Logie (later Lord Myrecairnie, a law lord).
+John Wemyss was a son of Andrew Wemyss of Myrecairnie and Logie (later Lord Myrecairnie, a law lord).

-He was also a cousin of David Wemyss, Laird of West Wemyss, in Fife, Scotland.
+He was a cousin of David Wemyss, Laird of West Wemyss, in Fife, Scotland.
 He was usually known as "Logie" after the family estate at Logie in Fife.
 He was a valet or varlet in the bed chamber of James VI of Scotland and his sister Euphemia was a lady-in-waiting to Anne of Denmark.
 He is remembered for his relationship and marriage to Margaret Winster or Vinstarr, a Danish woman who helped him escape from prison.